In Search of Lost Time: Volume Four: Sodom and Gomorrah

 He decides to return to Balbec, after learning the women mentioned by Saint-Loup will be there.
 At Balbec, grief at his grandmother's suffering, which was worse than he knew, overwhelms him.
 He ponders the intermittencies of the heart and the ways of dealing with sad memories.
 His mother, even sadder, has become more like his grandmother in homage.
 Albertine is nearby and they begin spending time together, but he starts to suspect her of lesbianism and of lying to him about her activities.
 He fakes a preference for her friend Andrée to make her become more trustworthy, and it works, but he soon suspects her of knowing several scandalous women at the hotel, including Léa, an actress.
 On the way to visit Saint-Loup, they meet Morel, the valet's son who is now an excellent violinist, and then the aging Charlus, who falsely claims to know Morel and goes to speak to him.
 The Narrator visits the Verdurins, who are renting a house from the Cambremers.
 On the train with him is the little clan: Brichot, who explains at length the derivation of the local place-names; Cottard, now a celebrated doctor; Saniette, still the butt of everyone's ridicule; and a new member, Ski.
 The Verdurins are still haughty and dictatorial toward their guests, who are as pedantic as ever.
-Charlus and Morel arrive together, and Charlus's true nature is barely concealed.
+Charlus and Morel arrive together, and Charlus's true nature is an open secret.
 The Cambremers arrive, and the Verdurins barely tolerate them.